alexpdp7/alexpdp7/PERSONAL_INFRA.md

 ## Authentication

 I run a two-node FreeIPA cluster.
-It provides a user directory and centralized auth, with paswordless single-sign on.
+It provides a user directory and centralized auth, with passwordless single-sign on.
 It also has sudo integration, so I can sudo on all systems with a single password.

 Many systems and services are integrated in FreeIPA.